 “Beautiful music.
 I’m a fan myself.
-Well.
 You will have to let me do everything that I can so as to make your evening at Calimere as enjoyable as possible.
 I’ll arrange for a V.I.P. room for you and your friends.”
 Demetri liked her.
-It had been a long time since he’d had the pleasure of killing someone that he liked.
+It had been a long time since he’d had the pleasure of killing someone he liked.

 “I couldn’t possibly.
 I’d feel as though I were taking advantage.
 I’ve already been entirely too forward with you, following you like that.”
 She shook her head again.
-He believed that she was being genuine.
+He believed she was being genuine.

-“Nonsense, my dear, you thought that you knew me.
-What good is it to meet the owner of the club you were going to anyway and share a cab with him if you’re not to let him show you a good time when you get there?
+“Nonsense, my dear, you thought you knew me.
+What good is it to meet the owner of the club you were going to anyway and share a cab with him, if you’re not to let him show you a good time when you get there?
 I wouldn’t worry too much about taking advantage of me.”
 He patted her hand reassuringly but did not linger at it.

 “What were you doing walking, if you don’t mind my asking, in the opposite direction of your own club?”

 “I go to Europe twice a year.
-There are certain Southern cities that I favor on occasion, though there’s really no place like here.”
-It was true, there seemed nothing that he hadn’t been able to get away with in California so long as he had the monetary means to cover it.
+There are certain Southern cities I favor on occasion, though there’s really no place like here.”
+It was true, there seemed nothing he hadn’t been able to get away with in California so long as he possessed the monetary means to cover it.
 He stepped out of the cab, holding the door for her once more.
 A fifth grade teacher.
 What other wonderful things might she know besides Rachmaninoff?

 The information age had given way to the disinformation age.
-Who would have thought that at a time when people had never had more access to education, to information, to informing and educating themselves, that it would be intelligent conversation that would be the least available form of foreplay.
+Who would have thought that at a time when people had never had more access to education, to information, to educating themselves, it would be intelligent conversation that would be the least available form of foreplay.
 One that was made all the more desirable by its scarcity.